-LIGHT/SUN EXPOSURE Full sun to part shade.
-USDA HARDINESS ZONES Winter hardy in zones 9 to 10.
-In zones 3 to 8, we recommend planting in a container so you can bring the plant indoors before the first frost.
-PLANT TYPE Annual.
-PLANTING DISTANCE IN-GROUND At least 3 feet apart.
+LIGHT/SUN EXPOSURE Full to part sun.
+USDA HARDINESS ZONES Not winter hardy.
+We recommend planting in a container so you can move the plant indoors before the first frost.
+PLANT TYPE Annual/Tropical.
+PLANTING DISTANCE IN-GROUND At least 12 inches apart.
 CONTAINER SIZE One plant per 12-inch or larger container.
-MATURE HEIGHT / SPREAD 18 to 24 inches tall with a 12 inch spread.
-BLOOM TIME Summer.
+MATURE HEIGHT / SPREAD 2 to 3 feet tall with a similar spread.
 TIME TO REACH MATURITY 12 months.
-FACTS OF NOTE Attracts pollinators.
+FACTS OF NOTE Delicious fruit.
+Easy to grow.
 Great for containers.
-Excellent for cut flowers.